CzrCraft/ANONYM/README.md

   * **MongoDB Enterprise edition**
   * **Node JS**

-Before running run the command "npm install" to install all the dependencies.
+Before running the api run the command "npm install" to install all the dependencies.
+Api should be configured in the config.json file, and port forwarding should be allowed if you were to host the api to the public.

 # APP
 It's app is lightweight, and fast.
 Our only concern is to make this as straightforward as possible.
+It has a simple and clean UI.

 Requirements: